birdseyeglobal/frontend-take-home-challenge/README.md

 > **Note:** It’s fine if you can’t complete every feature—focus on the essentials first, and document any trade‑offs or unfinished work.

+It's ok to use AI just make sure that you still show off your engineering capabilities (no slop, all generated code should be thoroughly reviewed and conform to your design spec)

 ---

 ## Requirements